ROB0CITRON/SortingProject/README.md

 ## Key Features

+* Visualization
+  - See how each sorting algorithm works with simple column visualization.
+* Compare
+  - See how sorting algortims compare to each other.
 * Charts - Make changes, See changes
   - Instantly see how your sorting algorithms perform.
-* Visualization
-  - See how each sorting algorithm works with simple column visualization.
 * Explanatory notes

 ## How To Use